domuharahap/dynatrace-n8n/README.md

 # Dynatrace AI Agent: n8n Workflow for Grail & Automation

-This repository contains a professional **n8n workflow** designed for Dynatrace Solution Engineers and SREs.
-It leverages an AI Agent to interact with **Dynatrace Grail**, perform advanced DQL queries for performance data and BizEvents, and trigger relevant **Dynatrace Automations** via the Model Context Protocol (MCP).
+This repository contains a simple **n8n workflow** designed for Dynatrace Solution Engineers and SREs.
+It leverages an AI Agent with simple a System Prompt to interact with **Dynatrace Grail**, perform a simple DQL queries for performance data and BizEvents, and trigger relevant **Dynatrace Automations** via the Model Context Protocol (MCP).

 ---

 ## 🚀 Overview

-Modern observability requires moving from "seeing" to "acting."
+The concept shared here is a simple observability, moving from "seeing" to "acting."
 This integration allows users to interact with their Dynatrace environment using natural language through a chat interface.
 The AI Agent intelligently decides whether to query data from Grail or execute an automation workflow based on the real-time state of the system.

 ### Key Use Cases:
 * **Performance Analysis:** Query metrics and logs directly using DQL via the AI Agent.